dexplo/jupyter_to_medium/README.md

                 download_markdown=False)
 ```

-If successful, JSON data will be returned with the URL.
+If successful, JSON data will be returned as a dictionary with the URL.

 ### Publishing to Medium from the Command Line